How to calculate your net worth

 Why is net worth important?

 Calculating your net worth is a simple and very effective way to determine your financial wellbeing.
+Think of it like a health check for your overall financial position.
 When you work out your net worth, you can gauge how much money you would have left over (or how much money you would owe) if you had to sell all your assets to pay off all your liabilities.

 Of course, the reality of net worth isn’t quite that simple.
 For example, you probably don’t want to consider selling your house to settle debts, while some of your assets (such as super) can’t be accessed until you reach a certain age.
 So your net worth isn’t really a true reflection of how much money you could get your hands on if you cashed in all your assets and paid off any liabilities.